Mini camper van ever came to mind?

 Ford Transit Connect mini camper

-There are professional companies like Reimo that can help you with the conversion, but you can easily build your own mini camper following these quite basic DIY tips .
+Professional companies like Reimo can help you with your camper conversion, but you can easily build your own mini camper following these quite basic DIY tips.
 These are small vehicles and all you need is some basic equipment to convert it into a sensible camper van.

 The base vehicle can be either a passenger or a cargo vehicle with or without the back seat.
 You may use the back seat when not traveling or just keep it inside if it folds down all the way.
 But remember, there is a whole lot more storage room without the seats, so work it out to fit your needs to the best.

-Let's take a look at some different types of mini conversions to get the basic idea...
+Let's take a look at some different types of mini conversions here to get the basic idea...

 The basic framework seen from the side door.
 Note the storage room underneath and the comfortable bed on the top.

 A large and comfortable double bed in a cozy, well insulated interior all set and ready for a good nights sleep.